cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 ### External secrets (external.yml)

-External secrets fall into a few categories which range from _rotatable_ with coordination with other cloud.gov deployments on one end and _non-rotatable_ without data loss.
+External secrets fall into a spectrum categories which ranges from _rotatable with coordination_ with other cloud.gov deployments on one end and _non-rotatable without data loss_ on the other.

 #### Properties used in other deployments